robinboncoeur/Art/docs/writing/W_Edits.md

 I opened my eyes.
 Lucy, pins in her mouth, was holding the seam together and re-pinning.

-Later, Mara had me pull nearly dry woolen costumes off the line and removing the few remaining wrinkles with the steamer.
-As I ran the handle down the skirt of a working dress, I felt a slap on my back.
+Later, Mara had me pull nearly dry woolen costumes off the line and remove the few remaining wrinkles with the steamer.
+As I ran the handle down the skirt of a working dress, I felt a solid slap on my back.
 It was Bree.

 "Never thought *you'd* jump ship," she said.